terrychild/my.friend.chris/README.md

 # Escape
 Escape is a simple web based maze game.

-It is a simple project for me to experiment with a) JQuery b) JavaScript canvas and c) SourceTree/GitHub.
+It is a simple project for me to experiment with
+ * JQuery
+ * JavaScript canvas
+ * SourceTree/GitHub.